CDCgov/mycosnp-gatk-variants/README.md

     └── vcf-filter
 ```

 The ``consensus`` folder contains each consensus sequence FASTA in separate files.
+The ``vcf-to-fasta`` folder contains a multi-fasta file with only SNP positions.
 The ``gatk-selectvariants`` folder contains VCF files for all samples.
 And the ``vcf-filter`` folder contains filtered VCF files.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not